piksel-ina/piksel-documentation/architecture/object-storage.md

 1.  **Consider Environment-Specific Configurations**: Future environments (staging/production) may require different settings, particularly for web bucket public access.
 2.  **Refine Intelligent-Tiering Path**: The "path/to/data/" prefix in the Intelligent-Tiering configuration appears to be a placeholder.
 Review and update this to match the actual data organization for correct application.
 3.  **Complete Lifecycle Rules**: Add the currently commented-out lifecycle rules for processed data once those requirements are defined.
+4. This design enables private S3 access from within the VPCs using Gateway Endpoints.
+However, to facilitate integration with required external services (like TerriaMap) and allow necessary direct IAM access patterns from outside the VPC, bucket policies do not strictly enforce the use of the VPC endpoint using aws:sourceVpce conditions (except where needed for specific controls like CloudFront OAC).
+Access control for external patterns relies primarily on IAM permissions, CORS configuration, and specific bucket policy statements (e.g., for CloudFront).